naweed/Data_Diff/README.md

-# DATA-DIFF: A tool to copare data in two SQL tables with (almost) same structures
+# DATA-DIFF: A tool to compare data in two SQL tables with (almost) same structures
 Data-Diff is a tool built using .NET, which allows you to compare data in two SQL tables and identify differences (data missing in one table vs. the other, or difference in values in the same record between two tables).

-## Roadmap
-This is a full working app.
-The following enhancements are in the pipeline:
-* Add SQL Authentication (very simple to do - will take me 5 mins, but I am just lazy)
-* Ability to extract data differences in CSV/Excel file
-* Dynamically get columns list (along with Primary key) from two tables and compare data automatically for the common columns
-* Support for Composite Primary Keys
+### This tool only supports SQL Server at the moment

 ## How to use
 You need the follwing information to be provided to the tool for the comparison to work: